Structed/godot-addon-template/.github/README.md

 For the workflows to run, you need to configure some secrets in your repository settings as well as make some string replacements in the workflow files.

 ### Environment Variables
-In `release.yml`, you need to inspect the environment variable definitions and insert your own values for Godot Asset Lib and Itch.io, respectively.
+In both `main.yml` and `release.yml`, you need to inspect environment variable definitions and insert your own values.

-### String Replacements
-In both `main.yml` and `release.yml`, you need to replace, just with the rest of this template repository, replace all occurrences of `ADDON_NAME` with the name of your addon!
-Please make sure there are no spaces, and only alphanumeric values, dashes and underscores in this sting!.
+In `main.yml`:
+- The addon name (this will affect paths)

+In `release.yml`:

+- The addon name (this will affect paths)
+- Godot Asset Lib and
+- Itch.io,

+respectively.

 ### Secrets
 #### GITHUB_TOKEN